Week by week guide

 There are so many lovely baby things available these days.
 But what do you actually need?
 Here’s a handy baby wardrobe starter-pack:

 Babies outgrow their clothes really quickly – they don’t stay tiny for long!
 So, don’t buy too much.
 And don’t forget a baby-seat for the car.
 You’ll need one to get home from the hospital.
 On a tight budget?
 Read our article on ten money-saving tips for having a baby on a budget.

 On the subject of fun and games, have you thought about a baby shower?
 Some people arrange one before the baby arrives, when they are more able to mingle.
 This also helps as people often bring gifts so you can cross some of your shopping list off before baby arrives.
 No one needs five baby bouncers, unless you’re the proud carrier of quintuplets.
-You may prefer to save celebrations until after baby’s grand entrance and host a meet-the-baby kind of event once you’re a bit more settled.
-Be prepared for baby to be passed around a lot.
+Our Mother of all Checklist has you covered with our handy planning a baby shower checklist.

 One more thing to prepare now, is your hospital bags.
 Three is the magic number.
 One for labour, one for afterwards and one for the baby.
 Your partner should pack a bag too.
 If you suddenly go into labour, the last thing you’ll want to deal with is packing.